 Insurance coverage is an important aspect of your journey toward weight loss surgery.
 Every health plan is different in its coverage and requirements for surgery.
 Our office is here to help you determine your coverage.
 We provide a free insurance verification for you.
 The case manager will then contact you to review your coverage and the requirements for your insurance plan.

 Since we are an designated Metabolic and Bariatric Surgery Accredited Quality Improvement Program (MBSAQIP), we accept most insurance plans.
 Some insurance plans require a hospital to be a designated MBSAQIP facility or they will not cover the benefits for the surgery.
-Now patients with Medicare, Medicaid, UPMC Health Plan, and many other insurance plans can have their surgery at the Chan Soon-Shiong Medical Center at Windber.
+Now patients with Medicare, Medicaid, UPMC Health Plan, and many other insurance plans can have coverage for their surgery.

 The road to having weight loss surgery can be long and often frustrating.
 If you are considering surgery, there are some things you can do to make that process a bit easier.